 Archeognatha is likely to find it.
 Females cannot store sperm (they lack a spermatheca), and evidently acquire a new spermatophore before each bout of egg laying.
 Eggs are laid singly or in small groups (< 30).
 Some species have elaborate courtship rituals to insure that females are able to locate a spermatophore.

-The order Thysanura (sometimes called Zygentoma) includes the insects commonly known as silverfish and firebrats.
+The order Zygentoma (formerly called Thysanura) includes the insects commonly known as silverfish and firebrats.
 Fossils of this order first appear in rock from the early Carboniferous period.
 Features of the head and mouthparts are more specialized than those of Archaeognatha.
 Dicondylic mandibles move only in a transverse direction allowing food to be ground between them on the molar surface.

 Silverfish are fast-running insects that hide under stones or leaves during the day and emerge after dark to search for food.
 A few species are resistant to desiccation and well-adapted to survive in domestic environments such as basements and attics.
 Silverfish are scavengers or browsers.
 They survive on a wide range of food, but seem to prefer a diet of algae, lichens, or starchy vegetable matter.